commercetools/commercetools-dotnet-core-sdk-v2/README.md

 ## Introduction

-This repository contains the commercetools Composable Commerce, import-api and ml-api C# sdks generated from our api reference.
+This repository contains the .NET SDKs generated from the Composable Commerce API reference.

 ## Packages